ecsyjs/ecsy/docs/manual/Architecture.md

 }
 ```

-For example, defining a query containing all the entities that has the component `Position` and `Velocity`:
+For example, defining a query containing all the entities that have both the components `Position` and `Velocity`:
 ```javascript
 var query = {
   positions: {